Last updated on June 30th, 2022

 The unagi served in Nadai Unatoto is soaked in their in-housel sauce and then charcoal-grilled it.
 Although the price of unagi in Nadai Unatoto is cheap, the quality is still good.
-It has a pleasant salty-sweet flavor and perfects to eat together with rice.
-The amount of unagi is not many but worth the price pay.
+It has a pleasant salty-sweet flavor and is perfect to eat together with rice.
+The amount of unagi is not many but worth the price paid.

 Nadai Unatoto Ueno shop